jphill01/HACSim.R/README.md

 * Mean number of specimens not sampled: N* - N

-In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations with or without migration/gene flow).
+In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., subsampling of haplotype labels or DNA sequences).
 It may be necessary to increase **perms** in order to smooth out the curves, but this will increase algorithm runtime substantially.

 ### Running the Simulation ###